FREQUENTLY ASKED QUESTIONS

 You should scout out appropriate locations to meet up ahead of time.
 Parking may be an issue in some locations.

 A. Yes.
 Provided this person is also a registered participant in the same discipline.
 We do not allow pacing by bicycle.
-Anyone deemed to have been paced by a cyclist will be disqualified.
+Anyone deemed to have been paced by a cyclist or a non-registered participant will be disqualified.

-A. Our race uses the B-tag system.
-The B-tag (not chip) will come pre-attached to your race bib.
+A. Our race uses a chip-timing system.
+The chip will come pre-attached to your race bib.
 Your bib must be worn on your front and must be completely exposed for the tag to work.

 A. The bib should always be worn on your front and clearly visible, so your finish time is recorded properly.